halex5000/ld-articles/beyond the boolean/Feature Flags Beyond the Boolean.md

 * **Number flags** – these are frequently used to pass simple numeric configuration values.
 * **JSON flags** – these can be used to pass complex configuration objects or even structured content.

-A key thing to understand is that, once you leave the world of boolean flags, these are all [multivariate flags](https://docs.launchdarkly.com/home/flags/variations/?q=flag+types#understanding-multivariate-flags), meaning they can have more than two variations.
-This can allow you to test different configurations or multiple content options via a single flag or even target specific variations to specific users based upon specific criteria.
+A key thing to understand is that, once you leave the world of boolean flags, these are all [multivariate flags](https://docs.launchdarkly.com/home/flags/variations/?q=flag+types#understanding-multivariate-flags).
+They can have more than two variations!
+This can allow you to test different configurations or multiple content options via a single flag, or even target specific variations to specific users based upon specific criteria.

 Let's look at a simple example of using a JSON flag for structured content.
 The below example modifies the content of our executive profile on the Wayne Industries about us page.
 This passes a very simple JSON object, but the data in a JSON flag can be as complex as you need it to be.